inicula/cpp-misc/simd_prefers_32bit_data.md

 In the case of a vector consisting of 32-bit values, using a 32-bit integer instead of a 64-bit integer to store the count of values satysfying the predicate provides more efficient SIMD optimizations.

 Suppose we want to count the number of even values in a vector consisting of `std::uint32_t` data.
+Also, assume that a `std::uint32_t` variable is sufficient for storing the number of even values in the vector.

-### The ideal case:
+### The ideal case for the hot loop:

 Load 8 integer values in a YMM register, do an `and not` operation with a register filled with 8 `0x1` values, add the result to the count register.
 ```